ACIS-IoT/acis-iot.github.io/estimation/README.md

 The estimated rate parameter using MLE with the Nelder-Mead solver is 0.13486328124999925.

-Feel free to modify the command or explore the code further to suit your needs.
-If you have any questions or need assistance, please let me know!
+To reuse the contact please contact me